Christian Vital: Hamilton Honey Badgers (2022)

 On May 12, 2022, Vital signed with the Hamilton Honey Badgers of the CEBL.
 On August 14, he won the franchise's first CEBL title with the Honey Badgers.
 Vital was named the CEBL Final MVP after scoring 17 points in the 90–88 win over Scarborough.
 Over the season, Vital averaged a team leading 17.4 points and 4.8 rebounds in 15 games.

 Raptors 905 (2022)

 Vital joined the Toronto Raptors for the 2022 NBA Summer League.
 He did not make the final roster but was added to their G League affiliate, Raptors 905.

 Salt Lake City Stars (2022–2023)

 On December 15, 2022, Vital was traded to the Salt Lake City Stars.

 Brampton Honey Badgers (2023)

 On April 1, 2023, Vital signed with Hapoel Haifa of the Israeli Basketball Premier League, but didn't play for them.
 On May 10, he signed with the Brampton Honey Badgers of the Canadian Elite Basketball League.

 Legia Warszawa (2023–2024)

 On July 20, 2023, Vital signed with Legia Warszawa of the Polish Basketball League.

 Henan Golden Elephants (2024)

 On June 6, 2024, Vital joined the Henan Golden Elephants of the National Basketball League.

-Derthona Basket (2024–present)
+Derthona Basket (2024–2026)

 On June 22, 2024, he signed with Derthona Basket of the Italian Lega Basket Serie A (LBA).

+National team career

+Vital represents the senior Armenian national basketball team.